 Regarding Marysville Migrant Labor Campsite.
 A marker for the Arboga Japanese Relocation Center, California State Historical Landmark No. 934, has been created.
 The marker has been on display at the Marysville Buddhist Temple at B Street and 4th Street, but is currently (June, 2013) in storage awaiting the

 Related markers.
 Click here for a list of markers that are related to this marker.
 Additional California Relocation Centers.

 Also see . . .
 Plaque marks WWII internment - Appeal - Democrat.
 An expanse of land at Broadway Road and Feather River Boulevard in Olivehurst was what the Penryn resident called home for two months in 1942.
 After the bombing of Pearl Harbor, his family was assigned to the Arboga Assembly Center before being herded to Tulelake Internment Camp in Modoc County.
 (Submitted on June 14, 2013, by Barry Swackhamer of San Jose, California.)

 Categories. • Agriculture • Asian Americans • War, World II •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 8, 2019.
 This page originally submitted on June 14, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 412 times since then and 28 times this year.
-Photos: 1, 2. submitted on June 14, 2013, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 432 times since then and 17 times this year.
+Last updated on January 8, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on June 14, 2013, by Barry Swackhamer of San Jose, California.